Chinese investors bargain-hunting for China shares, just not in China

 Analysts say that put an artificial floor under the market when many company share prices were still extremely expensive compared with international peers.

-For example, even after falling nearly 50 percent from its summer peak, the average company listed on the ChiNext growth board in Shenzhen is still pricing at more than 60 times earnings, compared with around 20 for the Nasdaq 100.
+For example, even after falling nearly 50 percent from its summer peak, the average company listed on the ChiNext growth board in Shenzhen .CHINEXTC is still pricing at more than 60 times earnings, compared with around 20 for the Nasdaq 100 .NDX.

 Some analysts argue that investor concern over tumbling onshore markets and China's slowing economy have also hurt shares in Chinese companies listed in offshore markets beyond Hong Kong.

-The MSCI China Index, for example, which focuses on offshore listed Chinese firms, now enjoys a PE of around 10, much cheaper than the Wall Street benchmark S&P 500 index, which stands at 18.
+The MSCI China Index .MSCICN, for example, which focuses on offshore listed Chinese firms, now enjoys a PE of around 10, much cheaper than the Wall Street benchmark S&P 500 index .INX, which stands at 18.

 Andy Rothman, investment strategist at Matthews Asia, argued that the time was ripe for a stock-picking approach towards China.
 The Matthews Asia China portfolio, which is focused on quick-growth consumer plays, was still priced at a reasonable 13 times earnings, he added.